theartist007/reverie/README.md

 Jekyll happens to be the engine behind **GitHub Pages**, so you can host your project’s Jekyll page/blog/website on GitHub’s servers for free.

+## Installation

+Here's a quick guide about how you would be setting up Jekyll locally.

+### Requirements